yitung-huang/meet-pup/README.md

 *  Restrict actions based on logged in users
 *  Add image upload for dog profiles
-*  Remove dog profile
-*  Styling for adding/editing dog profiles
+*  Add button to remove dog profiles
 *  Messaging
 *  Add location for user profiles